Golf Glossary: Terms You Should Know

 Back in the days before the invention of ride-on or hand carts some golfers would employ a person to carry their clubs.
 This person is known as a caddie.

 Golfers playing professional tours will hire a caddie to carry their clubs and to help give them advice on shot selection or strategy.

-Certain higher end clubs will also have a pool of caddies that you can book when you play there.
-These will have knowledge of the course, in particular the greens and can help you shoot a lower score.
+Certain higher-end clubs will also have a pool of caddies that you can book when you play there.
+These will know the course well, in particular the greens and can help you shoot a lower score.
 Believed to be derived from the French term ‘cadet’.